Pyxus/fray/docs/state-management/controlling-state-transitions.md

 ## When Do Transitions Occur?

-Transitions can only occur under the following conditions:
+Transitions will only occur when the following conditions are all met:

 1. All transition prerequisites are true.
 2. Auto advance is disabled, or if it is enabled, all advance conditions are true.
 3. The transition accepts the given input.
-4. And the transition switch mode is SwitchMode.Immediate, or the switch mode is SwitchMode.AtEnd and the current state is done processing.
+4. And the transition's switch mode is `SwitchMode.Immediate`, or the switch mode is `SwitchMode.AtEnd` and the current state is done processing.

-Given these conditions, there are four ways to control the flow from one state to another.
+Given this, there are four ways to control the flow from one state to another.

 ## Defining Prerequisite and Advance Conditions